The Enduring Puranic Relevance: Mythology, Philosophy, and Moral Teachings in Hinduism

 Arts And Literature

 Puranic themes enrich arts and literature, inspiring classical texts, sculptures, paintings, dance, and music.
-Ancient texts like the Ramayana and Mahabharata emerge from these narratives, influencing literary traditions.
+Ancient texts like the Ramayana – Epic of Hinduism and Mahabharata – The Great Epic emerge from these narratives, influencing literary traditions.
 Artistic representations in temples and manuscripts reflect Puranic stories, preserving cultural heritage and promoting artistic excellence.

 Relevance In Modern Times